VasileiosMalt/CodebaseToTXT/README.md

 ## 🎮 Usage

-Simply double-click `Codebasetotxt.exe` to launch the application.
+Run the PowerShell file `CodebaseToTXT.ps1` to launch the application.

 ## 📋 Output Example